 4. Please understand that unless they know you, not many

-Unlike individual sellers, dealers have a presence either on line or in
+individual sellers, dealers have a presence on line to show their

 approval, I guarantee a seller that they will hear from me via email the day

 their package arrives and that I will either send my payment the next day or